deCodeIt/book-my-show-notification/README.md

 And you will be the first one to be notified as soon as the show is available
 ```

-To check for shows one can run similar commands:
+To check for shows one can run similar commands:<br />
 `./BookMyShow.py --movie "Avengers: Endgame" --cinema "PVR Forum Mall Koramangala" --date "20190426" --regionCode="BANG"`

 ---